tek/uracil/readme.md

 # Install

-The plugin can be loaded by specifying the Github repo to a package manager like any other, but in order to start it, the [Nix] build tools needs to be available.
+The plugin can be loaded by specifying the Github repo to a package manager like any other, but its executable has to be built or downloaded:

-Nix will fetch Uracil's dependencies and build its sources when the plugin is loaded.
+* If [Nix] is installed, it is used to build the project, taking advantage of prebuilt packages from Cachix.
+* Otherwise, a binary built by a Github Action is downloaded.
+* If the variable `g:uracil_fetch_bin` is set to `1`, Nix is ignored and the binary is downloaded regardless.

 # Recommended Mappings